Article Image

 3. How does position classification ensure equity in civil services?
 (GS II, 2019).

-Key Challenges & Reforms
+Key Challenges and Reforms

-Position Classification in Indian Civil Services
+Position Classification in the Indian Civil Services

-9.5 Distinctive Features of the Classification System
+Distinctive Features of the Classification System

 Operational Structure of the Classification System

-The classification system operates by means of well-established categories:
+The classification system operates using well-established categories:

-- State Civil Services: Handles administrative posts at the state level, which typically serve as feeder services to All India Services.
+State Civil Services: handles administrative posts at the state level, which typically serve as feeder services to All India Services.

-9.6 Evolution and Contemporary Relevance
+Evolution and Contemporary Relevance

 Previous Year Question (UPSC MAINS GS Paper II-2019) Elucidate the significance of position classification in public administration.